 Because spot Forex trades around the clock, defining open/high/low/close is arbitrary.
-As a general rule, data vendors like eSignal, Bloomberg, and Reuters consider that the Forex market opens in New Zealand at 18:00 Eastern US time and closes in New York at 17:59 Eastern time.
-Therefore the close that is used in a daily line chart is the New York close.
+As a general rule, data vendors like eSignal, Bloomberg, and Refinitiv consider that the Forex market opens in New Zealand at 18:00 Eastern US time and closes in New York at 17:59 Eastern time.
+Therefore, the close that is used in a daily line chart is the New York close.

 Features of a Line Chart